Sleep is essential to an individual’s health and wellbeing and is a topic not to be taken lightly.

 Other Reasons for Poor Sleep

-Due to the increase in technology and an ever-connected digital world, it is becoming harder for individuals to switch off before bed.
-The increase in screen time particularly close to sleep time can create delays in falling asleep and increase anxiety.
+Due to the increase in technology and an ever-connected digital world, it is becoming harder for individuals to switch off before bed to get the recommended amount of sleep.
+The increase in screen time particularly close to sleep time can create delays in falling asleep and increased anxiety.

 ‘Thinking about work’ was also among the highest reasons for a lack of sleep affecting 24% of individuals (Sleep Health Foundation).

-Over one-third of adults have more than four caffeinated drinks per day which can prevent their ability to wind down and sleep at the end of the day (Sleep Health Foundation).
+Over one-third of adults have more than four caffeinated drinks per day which can prevent their ability to wind down and sleep at the end of the day and increasing the risk of waking because of a sleep disturbance (Sleep Health Foundation).

 Symptoms & Effects of Sleep Deprivation